Abortion

 Chemical:

-RU486 (up to 7 Weeks) – Thirteen percent (13%) of all abortions in the United States involve the drug mifepristone.
+Mifepristone(RU486) (up to 10 Weeks) – Sixty three percent (63%) of all abortions in the United States involve the drug mifepristone.

 Abortion Recover and Healing Links